 3. Apply to the University of Cambridge

 The Churchill Scholarship is only tenable at Churchill College, so you must put Churchill College as your first choice on the Cambridge application.
 The Scholarship is only for a 1-year Master's degree, so your application must be for an MPhil or MASt.
-Because of Cambridge's rolling admissions, we strongly suggest that you apply by the deadline for the Gates Cambridge Scholarship in mid-October 2019.
+Because of Cambridge's rolling admissions, we strongly suggest that you apply by the deadline for the Gates Cambridge Scholarship, in early October, 2021.

 4. Complete the application

 Complete your online application and press "SUBMIT."
 Your application is not complete until your institution nominates you.
 If you are selected as a nominee by your institution, you may request to "unsubmit" your application by contacting your scholarship adviser or the Foundation at the number or email address below.
 You can then continue to work on it until close to the nomination deadline.
-Work with your local scholarship office to ensure that there is enough time for them to upload your letters of recommendation before the deadline.
+Work with your scholarship office to ensure that there is enough time for them to upload your Institutional Letter of Support before the deadline.
 Each Participating Institution can nominate up to two applicants.

 Applicants are normally notified of the results by late December and awards are announced publicly by early February.